 - Bribe Them: I am not above bribery!
 Whether it is monetary or extra screen time, at least they are reading.
 I have offered my son $1 per chapter book, but he has to be able to answer questions about the book when finished.

 - Have your Child Write a Story: Start with a little each night, then read it aloud at the end of the week.

 - Swap a Book with a Friend

 - Car Stash: Upgrade to books with facts.
-For my nine-year-old, these have held his attention longer since they offer short bursts of information.
+These have held his attention longer for my nine-year-old since they offer short bursts of information.

 - Set Aside at Least 20 Minutes Before Bed for Reading